 There’s a lot I could say, including everything I’ve put out on my Twitter where I post about self-teaching.
 But if I had to say just a few things, it would be take your time, don’t sacrifice your mental or physical health, and always try to be positive about yourself and your potential – the process is very messy, just keep at it until you succeed.

 How long did it take from starting coding to being offered a job?
-Can you explain how you went about learning so quickly?

 In total it was over a year of learning, but from when I started seriously it was 9 months (6 months full-time).
 I started learning the basics of coding very casually around the beginning of 2018.
 Mostly I was trying to get to grips with what I would need to learn and what kind of job I could get.
 It was pretty overwhelming, and progress was slow at first.
 I had a list of things to learn that was far too long, but I knew I needed HTML, CSS and JS so I started there on Codecademy.

 I would study a little bit in the mornings before work.
 I was just learning absolute fundamentals, I didn’t even know what an IDE was at this point and I hadn’t actually made anything.
 I also read a lot of articles on learning to code and listened to people’s stories on podcasts like Learn to Code With Me and CodeNewbies.
 I think it’s important to remember that you can’t skip this step – it takes time to understand what a developer actually does, what route you want to go down, what the industry is like and what tools are used.